Huitziii/charlesbordet.com/_posts/en/2018-09-01-deploy-shiny-app-on-aws-part3.markdown

 The Ubuntu repos usually contain an outdated version of R. So instead, we'll first add the CRAN repo:

-{% highlight R %}
+{% highlight shell %}
-sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9 sudo add-apt-repository 'deb [arch=amd64,i386] https://cran.rstudio.com/bin/linux/ubuntu xenial/'
+$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9
+$ sudo add-apt-repository 'deb [arch=amd64,i386] https://cran.rstudio.com/bin/linux/ubuntu xenial/'
 {% endhighlight %}

 **Important note**: At the time of the writing of this article, AWS still uses Ubuntu 16.04 LTS (i.e. the stable version of April 2016).
 But Ubuntu 18.04 LTS is now out and I guess that AWS will make the switch at some time in the future.